daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 * Rang 4: Center of Attention
 * Rang 5: Show Them the Way
-* Rang 6: As Foretold in Prophecy ou Greater Enhanced Potential
+* Rang 6: As Foretold in Prophecy ou Potentiel amélioré supérieur

 **Intrusions du MJ:** An enemy described in prophecy appears.
 Unbelievers threaten to ruin the moment.
 The character gains a reputation in outside circles as a fraud.